sr320/course-497-2018/assignments/knitr.md

 **Exercise 2**
 Create an R Markdown file in your repo that nicely formats your prose, code and plots.
 Be sure to include prose the briefly describes your process.
 Also include a footnote.
-Using knitr export the file in 3 formats and save in `output` directory.
+Using knitr export the file to HTML and save in `output` directory.
 ---